 - Your child’s interest

-Ease of Operation
+- Ease of Operation

-Alright, you were able to assemble the telescope, was able to see through your initial peer at the lenses.
+All right, you were able to assemble the telescope, was able to see through your initial peer at the lenses.
 Question is, what happens when it is your child’s turn to use it and no one is available to help him tinker with it: will he be able to find his way through things?
 So your first consideration is the ease with which your child is able to operate the telescope.
 If he can easily do this, and even if initially he does not see very well, he will be motivated to try harder and find things on his own.

 Features of the Telescope

 Yes, it would be very fancy to have a high tech telescope with all the bells and whistles, but is it really what you need?
 Remember that the eventual user is your kid so when it comes to the buying decision, you would have to ask him why in the first place he wants a telescope.
 Maybe, you could consider first buying one that could give a clear view first of the bodies in the solar system-or maybe ask your kid what it is he would like to discover using his telescope.

 When talking about telescopes, quality for me is the ability to stand the elements with regular use.
-With a telescope this is most often used outside, so I believe, it would have to have a sturdy tripod (at the very least).
+With a telescope, this is most often used outside, so I believe, it would have to have a sturdy tripod (at the very least).
 If possible, except for the camera itself, the mounts should be of metal.